 The lower or eastern section of the river provides camping at Spring Creek, Buffalo Point and Rush campgrounds.

-Buffalo Point campground is open Mar 15-Sept 15, 2014 with the exception of B Loop which is open year round.
+Buffalo Point campground is open Mar 14-Sept 15, 2014 with the exception of B Loop which is open year round.
 See our Buffalo Point page for campground details.

 Rush campground is located about 5 miles off of Highway 14 between Yellville and Buffalo Point.
 The road is paved until you enter the park, then becomes graded gravel.
-The campground is accessed across Rush creek and may not be accessible during high water.
+The campground is accessed across Rush creek and may not be accessible during periods of high water.
 Sites at the campground include a table and fire ring.
 Rush campground is open all year and no fees are charged.
-Vault toilet open with reduced servicing March 15-Sept.
+Vault toilet open with reduced servicing March 14-Sept.
 15, 2014.
+Rush has 12 campsites.
+No RV's allowed, tent camping only.

 No trash services are provided at Rush or Spring Creek.
 "Give Us a Hand" and pack out what you pack in.